eformsignen/eformsignen.github.io/help/chapter3.rst

    are shown only to members who are given template usage permission for a given template.

-   You can create a template using Web From Designer or Form Builder.
+   You can create a template using Web Form Designer or Form Builder.
    For more information, refer to `Template Web Form Designer <chapter6.html#template_wd>`__ and `Tempate Form builder <chapter7.html#template_fb>`__.